riandannyraka/project-hark/core/chapter-map-revised-v2.md

 **Setting:** Pier.
 Storm-lashed.
 **Temporal anchor:** Same day, late afternoon.

 **[v2 — MAJOR REVISION.
 Magic constraint applied.
+Rematch context added: Vyktor is here personally, off-ledger, burning himself out for revenge.
 This is the second of three environmental-draw instances.]**

 **Opening line:** *"The Admiral's hospitality turned out to have a price he hadn't been quoted."*

 **Scene breakdown:**

-1. The Admiral's trap springs.
-Team 4 (Vyktor, Lightning/Storm mutation, and Rask, Earth mutation) corners Hark on the pier.
-The storm from offshore is visible — Vyktor has been building it for hours, drawing from atmospheric charge.
-2. **Kill 1 (Rask):** Hark uses Rask's own earth-working against him.
-Rask is pulling the pier planking apart from beneath — standard Broken Ground counter: let the terrain move, read where it lands, exploit the moment of commitment.
-When Rask's attention is entirely on the pier structure (maximum debt-draw, guard down per `debt-framework.md` Section 6), Hark closes distance.
-Knife into the base of the skull.
-No magic.
-3. **Kill 2 (Vyktor) — setup:** Vyktor is a Storm/Lightning mutation.
-He is drawing from massive atmospheric charge; his internal guard is split between offense and maintaining the storm.
-Per debt-framework: *"A mage who casts without guarding is fully potent but fully exposed."* He expects a mage to respond with magic.
-Hark does not.
-He rolls under the lightning arc (mundane), gets inside Vyktor's effective range.
+1. **Rematch context (short beat, Hark's internal).** When Vyktor steps onto the pier, Hark recognises the posture before the face: burned forearms, hands held slightly away from the sides — a man who has been living in pain since the last time they met.
+Rask is not present: still recovering from the desert, not operational.
+Vyktor came alone.
+Not a sanctioned arrest — no partner, no cordon, no reporting structure.
+He came on his own time. *"He crossed two mountain ranges and a sea to finish it.
+That's not professionalism.
+That's something else."* Hark does not name what it is.
+He recognises it.

+2. The Admiral's trap springs — he provided the location to the highest bidder.
+Vyktor expected a flanked arrest with the Admiral's hired blades as support.
+What he has instead is a single mage, off-ledger, on a pier, in a building storm.
+The storm: Vyktor has been building it for hours, drawing from maritime atmospheric charge.
+This is finally his terrain — coastal air, moisture-rich, the Maelstrom's perpetual weather feeding him everything the desert starved him of.
+He is strong here.
+He is also reckless, drawing faster than a sanctioned mission would allow, because this is not a sanctioned mission.

+3. **Kill (the Admiral's hired blade — terrain):** The local bruiser the Admiral posted as back-up is not a mage.
+Hark uses the pier structure: Broken Ground School.
+The man goes into the water.

+4. **Vyktor alone — setup:** Vyktor's internal guard is split between maintaining the storm overhead and preparing the killing discharge.
+Per debt-framework: fully potent, fully exposed.
+He expects Hark to have nothing magical to offer — he watched the desert cost him burned forearms and a spent reservoir.
+He expects a blade-fighter with a knife and spite.
+He does not expect Hark to come straight at him across the open pier as if the magic is not there at all.

-4. **MAGIC INSTANCE 2 (environmental, desperate, no conscious witnesses):** Vyktor collapses his remaining storm-charge into a point-blank discharge that would kill any ordinary fighter.
-There is no physical cover.
-Hark's Fire Gate resonates with the residual thermal energy of Vyktor's dying Light-debt — the storm contained stolen heat, and as Vyktor draws it inward for the killing strike, a pocket of uncontrolled environmental heat is released in the space between them.
-Hark's body, responding without conscious decision (same reflex as Ch.13), absorbs the thermal surge — not the lightning, but the heat-mantle around it — and uses it to push off the dock at an angle Vyktor doesn't expect. **Not a spell.
-Not deliberate.
-A reflex.** He ends up behind Vyktor.
-Knife to the eye.
+5. **MAGIC INSTANCE 2 (environmental, desperate, no conscious witnesses):** Vyktor collapses his remaining storm-charge into a point-blank discharge.
+No cover, no mundane dodge.
+But Vyktor's storm contains enormous thermal debt from the heated maritime air drawn for hours — and as the discharge fires, the storm's thermal residue releases.
+Hark's Fire Gate resonates with it: same channel, same reflex as Ch.12, but this time extended a half-second — he absorbs the heat-mantle around the arc rather than the lightning itself, and the thermal push carries him to an angle Vyktor cannot correct for before the discharge has already passed.
+Knife to the eye. **Not a spell.
+A reflex extended by a fraction of intent.** The distinction matters to Hark.
+It matters because intent is where debt compounds.

-5. **Immediate concealment:** The pier is burning from the storm.
-Any debt-signature from Hark's momentary draw is swamped by Vyktor's own enormous residue.
-He is clean — or as clean as the chaos allows.
+6. **Immediate concealment:** The pier is burning from the collapsed storm.
+Any debt-signature from Hark's draw is swamped by Vyktor's own enormous residue.
+He is clean enough.

-6. **Storm rules established:** Vyktor's dying Light-debt residue imprints on the ambient environment — including on Hark's frost-scar channels, which are old Light conduits and resonate with it.
-This is not sentient.
-It is a weather scar.
-The storm will follow the resonance.
+7. **Storm rules established:** Vyktor's dying storm-charge imprints on Hark's frost-scar channels — old Light conduits that resonate with the debt's thermal component.
+Not sentient.
+A weather scar.
+The storm will follow the resonance north.

-7. Hark escapes with wounded sailor Jax (broken ribs, deep gash — pulled from the water instinctively, no reason he could name). **Jax's debt planted:** he flinches at the name "Varro."
+8. Hark escapes with wounded sailor Jax (broken ribs, deep gash — pulled from the water, no reason Hark names). **Jax's debt planted:** he flinches at the name "Varro."
 Refuses to explain.

-**FID note on magic instance:** *"Something in his chest had moved without his permission.
-Old channel.
-Old debt.
-He hadn't opened the door.
-The door had pushed itself open when the house caught fire."* He does not examine it further.
+**FID note:** *"Vyktor had crossed two mountain ranges and a sea to finish something.
+He hadn't finished it.
+Neither had Hark.
+The difference was: Hark was still standing."* He does not examine the rest of it.
 He wraps his knuckles.
 He counts Jax's ribs.

 **Closing line:** *"The storm followed them.
 It would follow them all the way to the island."*